72% of students finish within

 There is help available to make paying for school possible for you:

-Competency-Based Education Puts Working Professionals in the Driver’s Seat of Their IT Management Master's Degree
+Competency-Based Education Puts You in the Driver’s Seat of Your IT Management Master's Degree

-Set Goals And Get Results—IT Leadership Careers Start With a Master’s Degree in IT Management
+IT Leadership Careers Start with a Master’s Degree in IT Management

 Companies in every industry need skilled, management-savvy IT experts to keep things running smoothly.
-IT managers understand the critical role technology plays in an organization’s success, and are adept at managing IT needs to support essential functions.
-WGU’s Master of Science in Information Technology Management is designed to help you become a valuable leader on the IT management team.
+IT managers understand the critical role that technology plays in an organization’s success and are adept at managing IT needs to support essential functions.
+WGU’s Master of Science in Information Technology Management is designed to help you become a valuable leader on an IT management team.

 IT Managers are the Cornerstones of their Organizations